exonum/exonum-doc/src/architecture/storage.md

 easily rolled back.
 Moreover, there may be different forks of database state.

-This technology is used during block creation: validator node apply some transactions, check its correctness, apply other ones, and finally decides which transactions should be applied to the data and which should not.
+Forks are used during block creation: validator node apply some transactions, check its correctness, apply other ones, and finally decides which transactions should be applied to the data and which should not.
 If one of the transactions falls with error during